ycarowr/UnityDesignPatterns/Assets/GameProgramming/ObjectPooler/Readme.md

 #### Generic Pooler for Pure Csharp Classes

-We can have many variations of the Object Pooler, it depends of the application necessities.
-Here you can find a more generic version for [Pure C# classes](https://github.com/ycarowr/DesignPatterns/blob/master/Assets/GameProgramming/ObjectPooler/Structure/GenericPooler.cs).
-It can be used to pool objects and avoid the heap fragmentation or leaks.
+Here you can find a generic version for [Pure C# classes](https://github.com/ycarowr/DesignPatterns/blob/master/Assets/GameProgramming/ObjectPooler/Structure/GenericPooler.cs) that can be used to pool objects and avoid the heap fragmentation or leaks.

 ```
     public class GenericPooler<T> where T : class, IPoolableObject, new()